yuwei-jacque-wang/DS-GA-1001-Project/README.md

 # DS-GA 1001 Final Project
 ## Default Prediction from Payment Behavior

-This is a project for NYU DS-GA 1001 Introduction to Data Science class.
+This is a project for NYU DS-GA 1001 Introduction to Data Science class. <br>
 This project contributes as an origianl approach for loan default prediction, especially prediction for default at a certain time, from payment behavior history.
 To check the origianl dataset please click [here](http://www.creditriskanalytics.net/datasets-private2.html)

 This repository contains: